UTHINKUKNOWME/CEHv10StudyGuide/2-Reconnaissance.md

 - Types
   - **Anonymous** - information gathering without revealing anything about yourself
   - **Pseudonymous** - making someone else take the blame for your actions
+- **Competitive Intelligence** - information gathered by businesses about competitors
+- **Alexa.com** - resource for statistics about websites

 ### <u>Four Main Focuses</u>